 * This [[http://www.popsugar.com/latina/Viral-Open-Letter-Donald-Trump-37778591 open letter]] to Donald Trump concerning his 2015 remarks about Mexican immigrants.

-* At the Congo's independence ceremony in June 1960, the Belgian King Leopold gave a pompous speech on [[WhiteMansBurden all the contributions the Belgian's made in the country]].
+* At the Congo's independence ceremony in June 1960, the Belgian King Baudouin gave a pompous speech on [[WhiteMansBurden all the contributions the Belgian's made in the country]].
 Patrice Lumumba, however, called out the Belgian government for its mistreatment of the Congolese throughout its history.
+His passionate and unapologetic retort toward King Baudouin was so powerful that it caused the Belgian king to ''RageQuit''.

 --> '''Patrice Lumumba''': We have known ironies, insults, blows that we endured morning, noon and evening, because we are Negroes.
 Who will forget that to a Black one said “tu”, certainly not as to a friend, but because the more honorable “vous” was reserved for whites alone?